LSBUSGP/NewInputSystem/README.md

 }
 ```

 Add this script to the sphere and hit the play button.
 Pressing the space key on the keyboard should now cause the sphere to jump upwards.
 This is equivalent to the old input system `GetKeyDown` functionality.
+The equivalent to the old `GetKeyUp` function is `wasReleasedThisFrame`.

 ### GetKey equivalent